Honor and East Lead Missouri to Comeback Victory

 Honor led MU in scoring with 16 points and contributed an assist on Thursday.
 The fifth-year senior guard played a pivotal role in Missouri’s victory.
 The former Clemson Tiger recorded ten straight points in the Tigers’ 31-9 run to end the matchup.
 Honor scored two three-pointers and a two-point jumper, going up for a layup to cut the Golden Gophers’ lead to 61-49 with 9:02 remaining in the game.
 The guard knocked down four three-pointers throughout the contest.

-In addition to the two he scored during the run to end the game, Honor hit two more—one at the beginning of the matchup and another early in the second half.
-Honor made a shot from beyond the arc a little over three minutes into the game and recorded another three-pointer with 16:47 left in the contest, cutting Missouri’s deficit to 46-37.
-The Orlando, Florida native also had an assist during Thursday’s matchup with Minnesota.
+In addition to the two he scored during the run to end the game, Honor hit two more threes.
+One was at the beginning of the matchup (a little over three minutes in) and another early in the second half (16:47 left in the contest), the latter of which cut Missouri’s deficit to 46-37.
+The Orlando, Florida native also had an assist during Thursday’s matchup.
 Honor found guard Tamar Bates on a fast break with 13 minutes left in the first half to keep MU competitive early when they were struggling.

 Noah Carter